inscapist/simple-ping/README.md

 #### Why not just let load balancer calls /healthz of the web app?

 Well, imagine that you are running private cluster (mongodb, redis) that is not meant to serve web requests.
-Yet you need a health ping capability in order to use Health Checks for Auto Scaling instances.
+Yet you need the health ping capability in order to use Health Checks for Auto Scaling instances.

 #### Is this project an overkill?